notaryproject/notation/hello-signing.md

 To get started with Notation, the most basic steps involve:

-1. Acquiring the Notation CLI
+1. Acquire the Notation CLI
-2. Generating a Private Key
+2. Generate a Private Key
-3. Signing an Artifact
+3. Sign an Artifact
-4. Verifying an Artifact with a Notary Signature
+4. Verify an Artifact with a Notary Signature

-This doc outlines progressive scenarios enabling a range of scenarios from the first use to a production deployment.
+This document outlines progressive scenarios enabling a range of scenarios from the first use to a production deployment.

 ## Scenarios

-To demonstrate how to store and sign a set of supply chain artifacts, we'll walk through a set of scenarios:
+To demonstrate how to store and sign a set of supply chain artifacts, we will walk through a set of scenarios:
-- Singing a single container image
+- Sign a single container image
-- Publishing the container image across public registries,
+- Publish the container image across public registries,
-- Importing public content to a private registry
+- Import public content to a private registry
-- Promoting from dev through production
+- Promote from dev through production

 ![](../media/notary-e2e-scenarios.svg)